heedrhiss/Heedrhiss-Wild-Oasis/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project provides an optimal setup for a Hotel/Airbnb platform management and monitoring.

 ## Project library dependencies includes the following